RyanGladstone/arcpublishing.github.io/docs/examples/content-api/multisite.md

 ## Create distinct section taxonomies

 We'll start by creating the websites and sections for our organization.
-Websites and sections are efined via the Site API.
+Websites and sections are defined via the Site API.
 Full documentation for the Site API v3 is available at https://${ORGANIZATIONID}.arcpublishing.com/siteservice/doc/ (replacing ${ORGANIZATIONID} with your organization id.)

 Let's create two websites called "The River City News" and "The Mountain Village Gazette."